JonesKwameOsei/AWScloud-S3-Bucket-Operation-with-AWS-CLI/README.md

 - Install AWS CLI in Bash
 - Install tree in Bash
 - Invoke AWS autoprompt
-We can also configure the environment to install all the above simultaneously as an **Environment setup**.
+We can also configure the environment to install all the above simultaneously as an **Environment setup**.<p>
 ![image](https://github.com/JonesKwameOsei/AWSCloud/assets/81886509/154fb406-cbba-4125-b6f5-d14afde070dc)
 ## Create S3 Bucket with Bash Script
 We need to ensure that we do not have any bucket created already so we can create them from scratch.<p>